 Practice Gua Sha

-Another way to give yourself a lymphatic massage is to Gua Sha the jawline and rest of your face.
-Not only will it contour your features but also will release stored tension in your facial muscles.
+Another way to give yourself a lymphatic massage is with a gua sha tool.
+Roll it along the jawline and rest of your face, and not only might it contour your features, but it also releases stored tension in your facial muscles.

-Tried targeted products, massage and face yoga, and that stubborn double chin is still there?
-There are in-clinic treatments that can provide impressive results, and not all of them involve surgery.
+There are several in-clinic treatments that can provide impressive results, and not all of them involve surgery.
 "Radio frequency is amazing for facial fat burning, double chin reduction, lifting, and sculpting," says Theron "The benefits are not only a sharper jawline but also increased skin tightening and collagen production, which helps your overall complexion and minimizes lines."

 If you've done it all and you're still not seeing the results you want, there's always Botox.
 Injectables of many kinds can change the shape of your face without you going under the knife, and the results can be long-lasting.
-Dr. David Jack, an aesthetic doctor, recommends the Nefertiti Lift.
+Aesthetic doctor David Jack, MD, of Dr. David Jack recommends the Nefertiti Lift.
 "There is a superficial muscle that forms a sheet over the whole neck and pulls down on the jowls of the face when grimacing," he says.
 "Botox can be used to relax the pull of this muscle and relax the tension it creates on the jawline and the area under the chin, providing a subtle lifting effect.
 This is good for early cases where there are minimal jowls and double chin!"

 Go the Liposuction Route

-In extreme cases, you can have liposuction to eradicate a double chin.
+Liposuction can eradicate a double chin, but it is invasive.
 "Liposuction of the neck is a surgical procedure I provide for my patients who have excess fat where a nonsurgical option wouldn't benefit them entirely," explains Golchin.
 "This surgery enables me to remove the patient's fat and sculpt a natural contour to the chin and neck.”